tagspaces/documentation/docs/thumbnails.md

 title: Thumbnail Generation
 ---

-Here we will describe some advanced features of TagSpaces

-## <a id="thumbnailsGeneration" href="#thumbnailsGeneration">Generating persistent thumbnails</a>
+import { ProFeature } from '@site/src/components/CommonBlocks';

-When the user opens a directory the application scans it's content and tries to generate mini previews the so called thumbnails automatically.
+When the user opens a given folder, the application scans its content and tries to generate mini previews of file content automatically.
+These mini previews are known also als thumbnails.

-The free version of TagSpaces supports thumbnail generation only for image files such as JPG or PNG.
-The PRO version, on the other hand, tries to create thumbnails from the following files format
+The free version of TagSpaces supports thumbnail generation only for image and video file formats e.g. JPG, PNG, MP4.
+The PRO version, on the other hand, tries to create thumbnails from the following files format.

 - Images: PNG, JPG, BMP, GIF, SVG, WEBP, TIFF
 - Videos: WEBM, OGV, MP4, M4V